Blog

 Typical minimum and maximum credit limits

-Minimum and maximum limits vary by provider and card type, and are based on eligibility and lending assessments.
+Minimum and maximum limits vary by provider and card type, and are based on eligibility criteria and lending assessments.

 Minimum credit limits

-- Often between $1,000 and $2,000, depending on the provider and card product.
+Minimum credit limits differ depending on the provider and the specific card product.

 Maximum credit limits